 With that said, I believe that the interior scenes were actually shot on October 31.
 The crew most likely captured the exterior scenes of the train car while still in Washington state (sadly the train car is long gone).

-WHICH INTERIOR SCENES WERE SHOT?
+WHICH INTERIOR SCENES WERE SHOT ON OCTOBER 31?

 There is a lot to unpack from this part of the film, and, without the specific call sheets, it’s difficult to 100% confirm which scenes.
 Nevertheless, the images below as just a sampling of what they may have captured.